-4.1.5.4 Data rights
+4.1.5.4 Nearby SN data rights

 All data associated with these observations are made public immediately to the community at large.
 This implies that the ISDC is requested to make these data publicly available with minimum delay.
 The Near-Real Time (NRT) data format is suited for this (Section 3.4.3).